kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 |              ; DATA XREF from 0x0040056d (entry0)
 ```

 This comment section in the beginning of the disassembled main function tells us that the function has three local variables that are in the scope of the function, indicated by the ```local_``` prefix.
-They are located in the stack at offset of ```-0x[hexvalue]```.
+They are located in the offset of ```rbp-0x[hexvalue]```.
 Also the ```DATA XREF``` tell that the function was cross referenced from the given address.

 ```
 > pdf @ 0x0040056d